projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

-After the successful compilation, the [Chrono::PyEngine](@ref introduction_chrono_pyengine) modules are built and installed in your Python environment, so you will be able to open a Python editor and to type Python commands that call Chrono::Engine functions.
+After the successful compilation, the [Chrono::PyEngine](@ref introduction_chrono_pyengine) modules are built and installed in your Python environment, so you will be able to open a Python editor and to type Python commands that call Chrono functions.

 See the [introduction to Python scripting](@ref chrono_pyengine_reference) to see how to use [Chrono::PyEngine](@ref introduction_chrono_pyengine).